RobotArena $\infty$: Scalable Robot Benchmarking via Real-to-Sim Translation: Conclusion

 \section{Conclusion}

-In this work, we introduced \model{}, a new benchmarking framework that scales robot evaluation through automated reality-to-simulation translation and online human preference feedback.
+We introduced \model{}, a new benchmarking framework that scales robot evaluation through automated reality-to-simulation translation and online human preference feedback.
 By coupling advances in vision–language models, 2D-to-3D generative models, and differentiable rendering, our framework enables the automatic construction of simulated environments directly from real-world videos.
-We demonstrated its utility by evaluating multiple VLAs across hundreds of environments and over 7000 human preference judgments, yielding the most extensive study of policy robustness and generalization to date.
-Our findings highlight significant cross-dataset failures, sensitivity to perturbations, and systematic differences across architectures—revealing both the limitations of current VLAs and the promise of scalable evaluation protocols.
+We demonstrated its utility by evaluating multiple VLAs across hundreds of environments and over 8500 human preference judgments, yielding the most extensive study of policy robustness and generalization to date.
+Our findings highlight significant lack of generalization across benchmarks, sensitivity to perturbations, and systematic differences across architectures—revealing both the limitations of current VLAs and the promise of scalable evaluation protocols.
 Looking ahead, we envision \model{} as a continually evolving benchmark that grows alongside advances in robot learning.
 Future directions include expanding the range of tasks, incorporating more diverse real-world data sources, and leveraging improvements in physics engines and real-to-sim translation.
 By releasing both the benchmark environments and evaluation code, we aim to provide the community with an open, extensible platform for rigorous policy evaluation.